Savana2020/ENC4265/manual.md

 ### Connections and Cables
 **HDMI Connection**
 The PS5 uses HDMI 2.1 for video and audio output to your display.
- Figure 4: Connecting the HDMI cable to the PS5 and TV

 1. Locate the HDMI OUT port on the back of your PS5.
 2. Connect one end of the included HDMI cable to this port.
 3. Connect the other end to an available HDMI port on your TV or monitor.